MarcusGrass/qmk_firmware/keyboards/splitkb/aurora/lily58/keymaps/gramar/Readme.md

-# Custom nordic ansi-compatible keymap with some extras
+# Custom nordic ansi-compatible keymap with SMP enabled
-ooooooooooooooo

-This is my old iris-keyboard layout, ported to the lily58 with some added encoder and oled code.
+This is my old iris-keyboard layout, ported to the lily58 with some added encoder, oled code, and most importantly multiprocessing.

 I haven't spent much effort with feature gating, so this only works with oled and encoders enabled, but that shouldn't be particularly hard to change if needed.
+It's likely more difficult to get this working on any keyboard because of the multiprocessing.

 ## Build info